nestordemeure/NERSChat/README.md

 ## Usage

-You will find the SLURM script to get the server started in the [slurm scripts](./scripts/slurm%20scripts/) folder.
+You will find the SLURM script to get the server started in the [scripts](./scripts/) folder.

 You will also find a number of Python demo scripts (locating the server then talking to it) in this folder.
 To run them, install the following environment: